Adopt a Git branching strategy

 The release branch strategy extends the basic feature branch workflow to handle releases.
 Your team doesn't have to adopt any new version control process other than the cherry-pick to port changes.

 You can handle multiple deployments of your code in the same way you handle multiple releases.
 Create a clear naming convention, such as deploy/performance-test, and treat the environment branches like release branches.
-Your team should agree on a process to update deployment branches with the code from your master branch.
-Cherry-pick bug fixes in the deployment branch back to the master branch.
+Your team should agree on a process to update deployment branches with the code from your main branch.
+Cherry-pick bug fixes in the deployment branch back to the main branch.
 Use the same steps as porting changes from a release branch.